 In addition, all massage strokes are designed to help guide blood and lymph fluid back towards the heart and lungs for gas exchange (exchanging carbon dioxide molecules for oxygen).

 Massage therapy has been actively practiced in certain countries for thousands of years.

 Countries like China, Japan, and even ancient Egypt have used the health-promoting benefits of massage therapy.
 Some of the benefits of Massage Therapy include:

 It also increases relaxation by releasing serotonin, dopamine, and other ” feel good” endorphins.
 In addition, studies suggest a simple 10-minute massage reduces post-workout soreness by as much as 30 percent.

 Studies have also shown that regular massage therapy treatments provide long-lasting effects on the body.
-Our highly trained massage therapists offer personalized massage treatments to help you reduce stress, relieve muscle tension, or simply relax.
+Our highly trained massage therapists offer personalized massage therapy Vero Beach patients can receive to help reduce stress, relieve muscle tension, or simply relax.
 Schedule your Massage Therapy session today.

 When was the last time you treated yourself to something really special?
 When you schedule a consultation at Ocean Drive Med Spa, you are investing in yourself and your health in a way that is clear for the world to see.
 Schedule your consultation for the self-care you deserve or share the experience with some friends with one of our signature spa parties!
 Either way, you can soak in the beauty at Ocean Drive Med Spa.